beranradek/overview-repo/overview-repo-sql/README.md

 ### Release

  * Fill in CHANGELOG.md.
+ * Create tag REL-x.y.z (with version to release) and push it.
  * Just run: gradlew :overview-repo-sql:clean :overview-repo-sql:test :overview-repo-sql:assemble to see all is ok and ready for release.
-* Run: gradlew :overview-repo-sql:clean :overview-repo-sql:release
+ * Publish to Maven Central: gradlew :overview-repo-sql:clean :overview-repo-sql:uploadArchives
-  * This automatically executes also uploadArchives (upload to Maven central) after the release version is created
-* Push commits from Gradle release plugin to GitHub
  * Login to https://oss.sonatype.org/, "Close" the Staging repository for library, "Refresh" it and "Release" it.

 See http://central.sonatype.org/pages/ossrh-guide.html#releasing-to-central and http://central.sonatype.org/pages/gradle.html for details.